bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 So a lot of people are contributing inputs, a lot of people, a lot of outputs are created, and they have to be created in this kind of special way where they're all evenly split.
 So maybe you're creating more outputs than you really need so that you preserve privacy.
 Coordinators take a cut for providing the service and most people who do Coinjoins use the services.
-And finally, they must be performed regularly.
+And finally, they must be performed regularly, right?
-Right?
 So if you just do one Coinjoin, okay great, you kind of broke the chain tracking you, but you're kind of just resetting the time, right?
 You're kind of just resetting things.
 So like In the future, people can still associate your transactions unless you keep kind of doing this process.
-So yeah, coin joins need to be performed regularly.
+So yeah, Coinjoins need to be performed regularly.
 And then the ugly, right?
 We have, this is a highly interactive process, which offends my front-end sensibilities, but this means that people essentially have to go out of their way to do a Coinjoin, right?
 And if we really want people to have privacy on Bitcoin we really need to make it something that people can do by default.